mycargus/pact-wiki/Regular expressions and type matching with Pact.md

     })
 ```

-Like regular expressions, `SomethingLike` is a Ruby specific feature, and will only work if your provider is also a Ruby project.
+Like regular expressions, `SomethingLike` is a Ruby specific feature, and will only work if your provider is also a Ruby project, or you are using [pact-provider-proxy] to verify.
 Type based matching will be incorporated as part of the v2 Pact Specification, and will then be cross language compatible.

 [pact-provider-proxy]: https://github.com/bethesque/pact-provider-proxy